Getting a smart contract audit: what you need to know

 Not all firms use the same labels.
 As we noted, with the lack of universal standards, there isn’t a uniform definition for what is considered a “high” or “medium” vulnerability.
 Some auditors disagree about the appropriate rating to assign the same bug, but here are some factors auditors use to assign severity:

-• Worst case outcome.
+- Worst case outcome.
 All of the funds getting stolen is catastrophic.
-Bugs where a hacker cannot steal funds but users aren’t adequately protected from shooting themselves in the foot would be labeled with low severity.
+Bugs where a hacker cannot steal funds but users aren’t adequately protected from shooting themselves in the foot would be labelled with low severity.

 Some auditors combine the last two factors into one: the likelihood of an attack.
 Under this model, they use the following table to assign severity: